vikadilly/pr-checklist/README.md

 # pr-checklist
-My personal checklist when submitting PRs
+My personal checklist when submitting PRs - based on https://medium.com/swift-india/my-pull-request-review-checklist-to-perform-effective-code-reviews-f4bf2b062e6e
 # **General**

  <input type="checkbox" />  Does the code work?
 Does it perform its intended function, the logic is correct etc.